SmingHub/Sming/Sming/Libraries/Servo/README.rst

 The final interrupt turns the active channel OFF.
 This requires (NumChannels + 1) interrupts per frame, and the process repeats continuously whilst there is at least one active channel.

-Channel updates (via calls to *ServoChannel::setValue()*) are not handled immeidately, but defered using a 10ms software timer (half the frame period).
-This allows more efficient updating especially where multiple channels are changed together.
+Channel updates (via calls to *ServoChannel::setValue()*) are not handled immediately, but deferred using a 10ms software timer (half the frame period).
+This allows more efficient updating and ensures the positions of all affected servos are changed at the same time.

 A double-buffering technique is used for updates to avoid disabling interrupts, which allows use of the non-maskable timer interrupts for best timing accuracy and eliminates glitches in the output.